 A high P/E ratio does not necessarily mean that a stock is overvalued compared to its peers or its own historical valuation.
 A stock’s higher P/E than its peers could indicate that investors are willing to pay a higher price for the stock because of better earnings growth expectations from the company compared to the peer group.

 Let us consider an example.
-The TipRanks Stock Comparison tool indicates that the PE ratio of Coca-Cola stands at 27.7, while that of PepsiCo and Monster Beverage is 28.4 and 37.5, respectively.
+The TipRanks Stock Comparison tool indicates that the PE ratio of Coca-Cola stands at 27.7, while that of PepsiCo and Monster Beverage are 28.4 and 37.5, respectively.
 Here, we cannot conclude that Monster Beverage is overvalued because it has a higher P/E than peers.
-Monster Beverage’s premium valuation than its larger peers reflects its higher earnings growth prospects backed by strong demand in the energy drinks market.
+Monster Beverage’s premium valuation over that of its larger peers reflects its higher earnings growth prospects, backed by strong demand in the energy drinks market.

 Also, generally, it is better to compare stocks within a sector or industry as several companies in sectors like Tech usually trade at a higher P/E than companies in the consumer staples sector.

 Similarly, a lower P/E ratio than the industry average does not essentially mean that a stock is undervalued or is a value stock and is a good bargain currently.
-It could also imply that the earnings growth prospects of the company are not attractive enough for justifying a higher valuation multiple.
+It could also imply that the earnings growth prospects of the company are not attractive enough to justify a higher valuation multiple.

 Each day we calculate the PE ratio by taking the last available closing price and dividing it by the company’s diluted EPS (earning per share) during the last four quarters.
 If the sum of the last 4 quarters’ EPS is exactly zero, then the PE ratio signal is NULL.